On this page you can find information about:

 Ray joined Light Reading in 2002 shortly after being shown the door and a very long corridor at Total Telecom.
 He has been in technology journalism since 1988, having worked at Computer Weekly, Communications WeekInternational and Communications International.

 As a soccer nut, Ray likes nothing better than cheap jibes about Manchester United.
-If you bump into him at a trade show, be sure to make some remark about prawn-sandwich-eating supporters or similar -- he'll love it!
+If you bump into him at a trade show, be sure to make some remark about prawn-sandwich-eating supporters who don't even know where Manchester is -- he'll love it!

 Beats: Services, SDN, NFV, NHL (National Hockey League).